-Total revenue increased \$0.1 million for the year ended December 31, 2019 compared to 2018, primarily due to a \$2.4 million increase in license royalty revenue from Alnylam and Acuitas based on net global sales of ONPATTRO, which was approved by the FDA and EMA in the third quarter of 2018.
-This increase, along with net increases from Acrotech and other payments received, was partially offset by a \$2.5 million decrease in revenues from Gritstone in 2019, as 2018 included milestone payments.
+Total revenue increased \$0.9 million for the year ended December 31, 2020 compared to 2019, primarily due to a \$3.1 million increase in license royalty revenue from Alnylam and Acuitas due to the growth of Alnylam's sales of ONPATTRO.
+This increase was partially offset by a \$1.8 million decrease in revenue from Gritstone Oncology, Inc. primarily due to a \$1.5 million milestone payment received in 2019.

 The royalty interest for ONPATTRO from Alnylam was sold to OMERS, effective as of January 1, 2019, for \$20 million in gross proceeds before advisory fees.
 OMERS will retain this entitlement until it has received \$30 million in royalties, at which point 100% of such royalty interest on future global net sales of ONPATTRO will revert back to us.
 OMERS has assumed the risk of collecting up to \$30 million of future royalty payments from Alnylam and we are not obligated to reimburse OMERS if they fail to collect any such future royalties.
 During the term of this agreement, we recognize non-cash royalty revenue related to the sales of ONPATTRO.
+From the inception of the royalty sale through December 31, 2020, the Company has recorded an aggregate of \$5.1 million of non-cash royalty revenue for royalties earned by OMERS.
 The royalty interest for ONPATTRO from Acuitas was not part of the royalty sale to OMERS and we have retained the rights to receive those royalties.
 Revenue contracts are described in more detail in "Item 1.
 Business."